Here are some useful tips on what makes a difference to your EPC rating and what you can do to boost that rating:

 - Lighting and draught proofing – Adding draught proofing and changing your lights over to energy efficient versions can add about a point each onto the final rating.
 Not much, but they don’t cost much to do!

 If you have any plans in mind to improve your property, and you would like to get our advice on how this will impact the energy rating, then please contact us and ask for a recommendations report.
 This tailored service will be able to help inform you of the energy efficiency implications of any works, and ensure your works get the right end result for your EPC rating.

-Need a commercial EPC?
+Need an EPC?
 We have scoured the country for the best surveyors, so that we can make sure we only recommend those we really trust.

 If you would like us to find you a local surveyor, just fill in the form below and we will be in touch shortly!

 Think we missed something?
 Do you have a different opinion?